 I spent quite a while here, looking at old black and white snapshots of the wars.
-The world is a confusing place, it’s sometime hard to tell what’s right and what’s wrong.
+The world is a confusing place, it’s sometimes hard to tell what’s right and what’s wrong.
 But I do hope that if I ever have to fight, I will fight for justice, peace and freedom.

-After this historical break I was treated to a lovely sunset.
+After this historical break, I was treated to a lovely sunset.
 Time to find a place to eat.
 It started pouring and most of the comedores that had been opened during the day were now closed.
 I walked around for a good thirty minutes, hungry and soaked.
 Eventually, I flagged a collectivo, these taxis that pick up various passengers along the way.

 “Take me to a comedor!”
 I said.
 He looked surprised but he did a good job of finding a place open and I had a huge plate of gallo pinto, pollo, queso and huevos.